arhsimluhar/arhsimluhar/README.md

 - 💬 Ask me about C++/python/goland and large-scale systems.
 - 📫 How to reach me: https://www.linkedin.com/in/arhsimluhar/
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I'm handed Left-handed with AB- blood, i'm kind of rare person ..😄
+- ⚡ Fun fact: I'm handed Left-handed with AB- blood, i'm kind of a rare person ..😄

 <br>